 Sometimes, further pensionable payments will be made after termination of Scheme membership in a job.
 If this happens after data has already been submitted to the L G P S administering authority, then the employer will need to supply:

-revised data if the payment is made in the year of leaving, or
+revised data if the payment is made in the same year the employee left, or

-new data if the payment is made in a year after leaving.
+new data if the payment is made in a different year after the employee left.

 The employer should also tell the L G P S administering authority the date the additional payment was made.